kevin-leptons/lfs-auto/readme.md

 # instructions

 **warning**:
-- approximate build time about 6 hours. process run full test for both temporary tools and system
+- approximate build time about 6 hours. processing run full test for both temporary tools and system
 - no installer present, if you want install to storage target, do it by hand. installer will present in next version
 - user name/password to login: root/root

-**result in ./disk/lfs-disk.img when mount to /mnt/lfs**
+**results in ./disk/lfs-disk.img when mount to /mnt/lfs**
 - ghost distribution file: ./dist/dest/lfs.ghost.amd64.iso
 - live distribution file: ./dist/dest/lfs-live.amd64.iso